Elody helps two different groups of people:

-The "Legion of Devs" is the name for the group of developers who's contributions improve Elody but who are not employed by us, much like Wikipedia's contributors are volunteers that are not employed by Wikipedia.
+The "Legion of Devs" (L.o.D., pronounced "Elody") is the name for all of Elody's contributors.
+They improve Elody, but are not employed by us, much like Wikipedia's contributors are volunteers that are not employed by Wikipedia.

 Developers can upload programs to Elody.
 These can be simple algorithms, or complex pieces of software.